jalbertsr/jalbertsr/README.md

 ![](/header_.png)

-- 🔭 I’m currently working at [ManoMano](https://www.manomano.co.uk/) as a Fullstack Developer.
+- 🔭 &nbsp; I’m currently working at [ManoMano](https://www.manomano.co.uk/) as a Fullstack Developer.
-- 🌱 I’m currently learning Elixir and Golang.
+- 🌱 &nbsp; I’m currently learning Elixir and Golang.
-- 💬 Ask me about web development, functional programming and serverless.
+- 💬 &nbsp; Ask me about web development, functional programming and serverless.
-- ⚡ Fun fact: As a kid, I thought computer viruses were old files that got rotten inside the computer because they were untouched/unopen for a long time 🤣

 #### 📫 How to reach me: